Magnitude and Contributing Factors Responsible for Premature Greying of Hair: A Cross-Sectional Study

 TLDR Premature greying of hair in young adults is linked to genetics, lifestyle, and nutrient deficiencies.

-A study involving 520 dermatology out-patients found that nearly 25% of young adults had premature greying of hair (PGH), defined as having ≥5 grey hairs before age 25 in Asians.
-The study identified genetic predisposition, modifiable lifestyle factors, and correctable micronutrient deficiencies as independent risk factors for PGH.
-It suggests that early behavioral and nutritional interventions in student-health clinics could help reduce the psychosocial burden associated with PGH.
+This cross-sectional study investigated the prevalence and contributing factors of premature greying of hair (PGH) among 520 dermatology out-patients in an academic medical setting in India.
+PGH was defined as having 5 or more grey hairs before age 25 in Asians.
+The study found that nearly 25% of young adults had PGH, with genetic predisposition, modifiable lifestyle factors, and correctable micronutrient deficiencies being significant risk factors.
+The authors suggest that early behavioral and nutritional interventions in student-health clinics could help reduce the psychosocial impact of PGH.

 Discuss this study in the Community →